trofi/trofi.github.io.gen/posts/256-porting-to-pure-bison-api.md

 The lexer is trivial:

-- We support a few whitespace types (tab, space and newline).
+- We support a few whitespace types (tab, space, and newline).
 Whitespace has no token representation.
 We just skip through them in this example.
 - Actual tokens are `'+'` operation (returned as is) and a digit returned via `YYSTYPE yylval` global variable of type `union YYSTYPE { int ival; }`.

-Note that lexer's implementation requires `union YYSTYPE` declaration provided by `"parse.expr.h"` (while parser's implementation clearly requires lexer's `yylex()`declaration).
-Thus we pull all of autogenerated lexer header via `#include "parse.expr.h"`.
+Note that lexer implementation requires `union YYSTYPE` declaration provided by `"parse.expr.h"` (while parser's implementation clearly requires lexer `yylex()`declaration).
+Thus, we pull all of autogenerated lexer header via `#include "parse.expr.h"`.

 And our `main()` function: